OctopusDeploy/docs/docs/projects/coordinating-multiple-projects/project-coordination-code-samples.md

 These examples use the [Octopus.Client](/docs/octopus-rest-api/octopus.client.md) library, see the [Loading in an Octopus Step](/docs/octopus-rest-api/octopus.client.md#Octopus.Client-Loadinginanoctopusstep) section of the [Octopus.Client](/docs/octopus-rest-api/octopus.client.md) documentation for details on how to load the library from inside Octopus using PowerShell or C# Script steps.
 :::

-## Querying the Current State {#ProjectCoordinationCodeSamples-Queryingthecurrentstate}
+## Querying the current state {#ProjectCoordinationCodeSamples-Queryingthecurrentstate}

 The best way to get the current state for one or more projects is to use the Dashboard API, which is also used by the dashboards in the WebUI: